micheles/papers/PITCHME.md

 **what's behind: @color[green](zmq)**

 - data is sent back via zmq now (PUSH/PULL pattern)
-- the performance is excellent
+- we bypassed celery/rabbitmq limits completely
 - we have a plan B if celery/rabbitmq should fail us again
 - one must be careful that sent packets keeps circulating